 Under the Biden administration, an ICE officer, an immigration officer, can no longer arrest somebody in this country for being here illegally.

-Being illegally is not enough anymore.
+Being there legally is not enough anymore.

 That's not a priority anymore.

-So I mean, we can't really expect anything different, can we, in the next what, almost three years.
+So, I mean, we can't really expect anything different, can we, in the next, what, almost three years?

-No, and you know, it is terrible.
+No, you know, it's terrible.

-So that's why I'm not involved.
+So, that's why I'm involved.

 We can't wait.

-They came with an agenda, they're not apologetic, and they're moving forward.
+They're not apologetic and they're moving forward.

 You can't name one thing the Biden administration has done, one step they've taken to slow the flow.